renatawong/renatawong.github.io/_pages/join-us.md

 ---

 Please note that all the paid opportunities listed herein are exclusive to the students enrolled at the Department of Artificial Intelligence, Chang Gung University.
-In general, paid positions are offered at the discretion of our Lab.
+In general, paid positions are offered at the discretion of the Lab.

 ## Broad research areas of the Lab: